 11. Ask for Help

-In case you face trouble understanding a specific concept or subject, then do not hesitate to ask for help.
-Talk to your mentor, teacher, tutor, or your friend to understand the concept better before it’s too late.
-Rather than trying to memorize or cram, taking guidance from someone can help you remember the concept for a longer time.
+If you need help understanding a specific concept or subject, feel free to ask for help.
+Talk to your mentor, teacher, tutor, or friend to understand the concept better before it's too late.
+Rather than trying to memorize or cram, guidance from someone can help you remember the information for longer.

 Your family members can also help you by asking you questions related to your subject to see whether you have understood the concept or not.